8 July 2024

 Trade policy could be used to play a positive role in addressing the climate crisis and contributing to cross-departmental government thinking on climate change, health and human rights.

-However, to date international trade agreements involving the UK have generally facilitated, rather than challenged, the growth of polluting multinational corporations (MNCs) in the extractive industries.
-This has resulted in serious environmental damage and human rights abuses; it has also put responsible companies at a disadvantage.
+To date, international trade agreements involving the UK have generally facilitated, rather than challenged, the growth of polluting multinational corporations (MNCs) in the extractive industries.
+This has resulted in serious environmental damage and human rights abuses.
+It has also put responsible companies at a disadvantage.
 This is due to the inclusion of the Investor-State Dispute Settlement (ISDS) mechanism within many Free Trade Agreements (FTAs) and Bi-lateral Investment Treaties (BITs).
-This mechanism permits MNCs to sue democratically elected governments in secret International Arbitration Tribunals, for introducing new policies on environment, health and human rights, when they are perceived to impact negatively on their investments.
-Among the many concerns expressed by States and critics are the incompatibility of ISDS with international human rights law, crippling damages awards, secrecy, restrictions on States’ ability to regulate, inconsistent tribunal decisions, the high costs of defending arbitration claims and conflicts of interest or the perceived bias of arbitrators in favour of investors.
+The ISDS mechanism permits MNCs to sue democratically-elected governments in secret International Arbitration Tribunals, for introducing new policies on environment, health and human rights, when they are perceived to impact negatively on MNC investments.
+Among the many concerns expressed by States and critics, are the incompatibility of ISDS with international human rights law – crippling damages awards, secrecy, restrictions on States’ ability to regulate, inconsistent tribunal decisions, the high costs of defending arbitration claims and conflicts of interest or the perceived bias of arbitrators in favour of investors.

-Although, since Brexit the UK has not included the ISDS mechanism in any of its FTAs, and it pulled out of the Energy Charter Treaty, an investment agreement which, allowed fossil fuel companies to sue governments using its ISDS provisions, even when they took actions related to addressing climate change.
+Since Brexit, the UK has not included the ISDS mechanism in any of its FTAs, and it has pulled out of the Energy Charter Treaty, an investment agreement which allowed fossil fuel companies to sue governments using its ISDS provisions, even when they took actions related to addressing climate change.
 The UK stated that it did not “align with our unwavering commitment to energy security and net zero.”
 Nevertheless, the UK does have over 80 historic agreements that contain ISDS.
-Globally, the ISDS system has seen at least US$114bn of public money awarded to corporations, with fossil fuel MNC being the biggest beneficiary, according to a global ISDS tracker, money, paid out of the public purse and even more concerning it is a similar amount to that paid in 2022 by rich nations globally in climate aid.
-This cannot make sense in the current climate crisis.
+Globally, the ISDS system has seen at least US$114bn of public money awarded to corporations, with fossil fuel MNCs being the biggest beneficiary, according to a global ISDS tracker.
+This is money, paid out of the public purse, and almost equalling the amount paid by rich nations globally in climate aid in 2022.
+This does not make sense in the current climate crisis.

 “By slowing, weakening and in some cases reversing climate and environmental actions, ISDS claims have devastating consequences… yet, international investment and trade agreements rarely incorporate effective provisions for environmental protection, while human rights obligations are ignored…[additionally] ISDS arbitration tribunals routinely prioritise foreign investment and corporate interests above environmental and human rights considerations.”
 David Boyd UN Special Rapporteur

 Colombia, a country rich in biodiversity, has been disproportionately impacted by ISDS claims, with 23 listed between 2016 and 2023.
 These are claims for millions of pounds, related mainly to policies enacted to address climate concerns and human rights.
-Incorporating the damaging ISDS mechanism in the Colombia-UK BIT contradicts other UK priorities in relation to Colombia, such as, Colombia is a key partner of the UK on climate issues and the UK is penholder at the UN Security Council for the Colombian Peace Process.
+Incorporating the damaging ISDS mechanism in the Colombia-UK BIT contradicts other UK priorities in relation to Colombia, such as Colombia being a key partner of the UK on climate issues and the UK being penholder at the UN Security Council for the Colombian Peace Process.

 ABColombia is not the only voice calling for a trade strategy that integrates social and environmental policy, industry is also keen to see this, “[sustainable growth] must also enable us to play our part in mitigating climate change and creating a nature positive economy.
 This includes leveraging our natural capital in ways that restore – not deplete – its biodiversity, and value” Confederation of British Industry